AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 NOVUS SPARTIAT
 ====

-This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2022.
+This repository provides information pertaining to the robot NOVUS SPARTIAT, a self-driving car designed and programmed by the team Novus Spartans, made for the Philippine Robotics Olympiad 2024 – Future Engineers Category.

 ## Content